epimed/ai4omics-practical-session/README.md

 ## Step 1: Download session materials

-Please download the session materials from this Github repository on you computer.
+Please download the session materials from this Github repository to you computer.

 If you are familiar with `git`, you may use `git clone` command.